Xetibo/ReSet-Doc/sections/conclusion.typ

 #section("Conclusion")

 #subsection("Outlook")
 This section covers both the features of ReSet not implemented yet as well as potential improvements to this project.

 #subsubsection("Not Implemented Features")
+These features were not implemented due to time constraints, however, they are still in the backlog and will be implemented in the future.

 #subsubsubsection("Plugin System")
 Due to time constraints, this project will not cover a plugin system.
 However, with the implementation currently provided, it should be possible to implement this without major issues.
-For example, the current DBus daemon allows for a trivial addition of an additional API and its own namespace.
+For example, the current DBus daemon allows for a trivial addition of an additional API and its namespace.

 #figure(sourcecode(```rs
 // Example API addition